This page gives information and advice about everything you need to do to be ready for the registration assessment.

 Nullifying your assessment attempt

 The GPhC has issued the following guidance to exam candidates who experience adverse circumstances during the sitting.
 Candidates should report any incidents that occur on the day to a Test Administrator.
 The Test Administrator must log a case report and provide the candidate with a case reference number.
 Candidates must ensure that the Test Administrator logs the case and provide the case reference number as the case reference number will be part of your nullification request.

 You must request nullification within five working days of the date of assessment.
 You must complete an application form to request a nullification of a registration assessment sitting attempt and provide supporting evidence from an appropriate source explaining why you were adversely affected during the assessment.

-The nullification form will be available from 17 March on the registration assessment sitting page.
-Complete the form and then submit it with your evidence to email@example.com by Thursday 25 March 2021, to have your nullification request assessed.
+The nullification form will be available on the registration assessment sitting page on the day of the exam sit.
+Complete the form and then submit it with your evidence to email@example.com within five days of taking the exam, to have your nullification request assessed.
 Your assessment fee will not be refunded.